Plant Search Tool

 Edible Qualities

-Ure Pear is a medium-sized tree that is typically grown for its edible qualities.
+Ure Pear is a medium-sized tree that is commonly grown for its edible qualities.
 It produces small chartreuse oblong pears (which are botanically known as 'pomes') with hints of yellow and white flesh which are usually ready for picking from late summer to early fall.
 The pears have a sweet taste and a crisp texture.

 The pears are most often used in the following ways:

-• Cooking
+- Cooking

-• Preserves
+- Preserves

-• Canning
+- Canning

 Features & Attributes